 Healthful compounds in herbs or botanicals can be isolated from the cellulose and plant material when they are combined with a solvent.
 The desired parts “dissolve” within the solvent, leaving behind the bulk of the plant material, and are then ready to be concentrated.
 Alcohol and glycerin extractions are both effective but separate processes with different methodologies.
-For extraction or constituent preservation, glycerin performs better than alcohol.
+Glycerin, however, offers certain advantages over alcohol.

 Vegetable Glycerin and Alcohol Have Different Preservation Mechanisms